 Schedule and Frequency of Bangalore Metro

-The construction work of the corridor from Byappanahalli to Cricket Stadium started in December 2006.
-The network link under Phase I is expected to be fully operational by December 2011, but it has started opeartions from 20th October 2011.
+The construction work of the corridor from Baiyappanahalli to M G Road started in December 2006.
+The network link under Phase I was expected to be fully operational by December 2011; however, its operations began from 20 October 2011.

-To know about your routes, you can follow the Bangalore metro map.
+To know about routes, you can follow the Bangalore metro map.

-The metro trains in Bangalore chug through various residential and commercial areas to help passengers reach their desired location.
-Well integrated with other modes of public and private transport, the metro on its East-West corridor links Byappanahalli with Mysore Road terminal and on North-South corridor connects Hesarghatta Road Terminal to Puttenahalli.
+The metro trains in Bangalore pass through various residential and commercial areas to help passengers reach their desired location.
+Well integrated with other modes of public and private transport, the metro on its East-West corridor links Baiyappanahalli with Mysore Road and on North-South corridor connects Nagasandra to Puttenahalli.

 1. East-West corridor